trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     another.
 The option ``--no-append-test-results`` is needed to instruct the ``checkin-test.py`` script to *NOT* amend the last commit with the test results.
-The option ``--no-rebase`` is needed to avoid rebasing the new commits pulled from being rebased.
+The option ``--no-rebase`` is needed to avoid rebasing the new commits pulled.
 While the default behavior of the ``checkin-test.py`` script is to amend the last commit message and rebase the local commits (which is considered best practice when testing local commits), this is a very bad thing to do when a ACI sync server is only testing and moving commits between public repos.
 Amending the last commit would change the SHA1 of the commit (just as a rebase would) and would fork the history and mess up a number of workflows that otherwise should work smoothly.
 Since an email logging what was tested will go out if a push happens due to the ``--send-email-to-on-push`` argument, there is no value in appending the test results to the last commit pulled and merged (which will generally not be a merge commit but just a fast-forward).
 There are cases, however, where appending the test results in an ACI process might be acceptable but they are not discussed here.

   ``--do-all --push -j16``